 The minor fosters geographic and cross-cultural breadth, but also allows students to integrate their interdisciplinary studies with a defined historical, geographical, or topical focus planned with their major advisor.
 Possibilities include premodern cultural areas--Africa, the Americas, Asia, Europe, the Middle East--or focused thematic subjects such as material culture; women and gender; science, technology, and medicine; Jewish studies; religion and philosophy; music, theatre, and performance; or colonialism).

-The MEMS minor program makes guided and coherent interdisciplinary study of premodern cultures possible for majors in our contributing units: History, History of Art, English, Romance Languages and Literatures, and Near Eastern Studies, as well as students in Philosophy, Musicology, the social sciences, and geographically delimited fields like Asian Studies.
+The MEMS minor program makes guided and coherent interdisciplinary study of premodern cultures possible for majors in our contributing units: History, History of Art, English, Romance Languages and Literatures, and Middle East Studies, Asian Languages and Cultures, Comparative Literature, and Judaic Studies as well as students in Philosophy, Musicology, the social sciences, and other geographically delimited fields.
 The MEMS minor enables students in these disciplines to supplement the premodern offerings in their major field with an interdisciplinary context, or to complement a modern area studies major with historical depth.